JamieB92/milestone-project-one/README.md

  ### Lighthouse Testing

-* I have confirmed that each page within the site has colors and fonts that were chosen are easy to read and accessible by running it through lighthouse in devtools.
+* I have confirmed that on each page, the colours and fonts of the site were chosen to be easy to read and accessible by running it through lighthouse in devtools.
  * index.html:
  <br>
 <img src="./docs/index-lh.png">